Apexal/rpi-bot/README.md

 2. Install dependencies `$ npm install`
 3. Create `config.json` based on `config_example.json`
 4. Run the bot `$ node index.js`
+5. **Add the bot to your server by going to the invite link the bot says on startup.**

 If you don't want to/cannot and _you understand that I will be able to see all info saved_ you can add my hosted version to your server just by click [here](https://discordapp.com/api/oauth2/authorize?client_id=482050806934274048&scope=bot&permissions=67619904).